JetBrains-Research/coqpilot/README.md

 This extension contributes the following settings:

 * `coqpilot.contextTheoremsRankerType` : The type of theorems ranker that will be used to select theorems for proof generation (when context is smaller than taking all of them).
-Either randomly or by distance from the theorem, with the currently generated admit.
+Either randomly, by Jacard index (similarity metric) or by distance from the theorem, with the currently observed admit.
 * `coqpilot.loggingVerbosity` : Verbosity of the logs.
 Could be `info`, `debug`.

 * `coqpilot.openAiModelsParameters`, `coqpilot.predefinedProofsModelsParameters`, `coqpilot.grazieModelsParameters` and `coqpilot.lmStudioModelsParameters`: